phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

 ```sql
 SELECT max("dbo"."col1") FROM "dbo"."tbl" LIMIT 10
 ```
-As an additional benefit of this exercise I wanted to learn about a modern parsing system.
-After learning about lex/yacc at college many years ago, I only had some experience with Gold parser back in beginning of 2000s.
-I also knew that using LR(k) parsers such as Antlr4 is out of question for very simple reason - it has unpredictable parsing time and tons of other problems such as reduce conflicts that are very hard to resolve.
-I used the powerful LMGTFY to find a modern parsing tool called PEG, and its C++ variant on github called cpp-peglib.
+As an additional benefit of this exercise, I wanted to learn about a modern parsing system.
+After learning about lex/yacc at college many years ago, I only had some experience with the Gold parser back in the beginning of the 2000s.
+I also knew that using LR(k) parsers, such as Antlr4, was out of the question for a simple reason - it has unpredictable parsing time and numerous other problems, including "reduce-reduce" conflicts that are very hard to resolve.
+I used the powerful LMGTFY to find a modern parsing tool called PEG, along with its C++ variant, cpp-peglib, on GitHub.

 [^1]: Definition: "Vibe coding" is a term for a style of software development that heavily relies on artificial intelligence (AI) to generate code.
 Instead of writing code line-by-line, the developer describes their goal in natural language, and an AI assistant produces the code.

 ## Part 1.
 Implementing parser and visitor
-After watching couple of free online courses about the absolute best practices for "vibe coding" I decided to split requests to AI to make very small steps such as
+After watching a couple of free online courses about the absolute best practices for "vibe coding", I decided to split requests to AI to make tiny steps such as
 1. Write PEG grammar to parse arbitrary text consisting of identifiers, literals, numbers separated by punctuation symbols that I found on the keyboard (``~!@#$%^&*=+;:<>\\/,.?|-``), grouped by parenthesis and with optional single line comments (starting with ``--``) and multiple lines comments (contained in ``/*  */``).
-1. Modify the PEG grammar to logically group the identifiers, literals, numbers into statements where a statement starts with a keyword (``ALTER, CREATE, DELETE, DROP, INSERT, SELECT, SET, SHOW, TRUNCATE, UPDATE, START, COMMIT, ROLLBACK``) and ends with a semicolon.
-If a statement does not start with a keyword then it should be recognized as an unknown statement.
+1. Modify the PEG grammar to logically group the identifiers, literals, and numbers into statements where a statement starts with a keyword (``ALTER, CREATE, DELETE, DROP, INSERT, SELECT, SET, SHOW, TRUNCATE, UPDATE, START, COMMIT, ROLLBACK``) and ends with a semicolon.
+If a statement does not start with a keyword, then it should be recognized as an unknown statement.
 1. Implement an initial primitive AST visitor that prints the statement(s).
 The idea is to tweak the visitor later to print AST into a different dialect of SQL than the input dialect.
-1. Modify AST visitor to print SQL in specific dialect.
+1. Modify AST visitor to print SQL in a specific dialect.

 ### Postgres PEG parser
-First, a request to Gemini resulted in this nice prototype that I tested in a [Yhirose's PEGlib Playground](https://yhirose.github.io/cpp-peglib/).
-It is so straightforward that I asked Gemini to not comment or explain it:
+Gemini brought in a valuable prototype that I tested in [Yhirose's PEGlib Playground](https://yhirose.github.io/cpp-peglib/).
+Its straightforward design encouraged me to ask Gemini to refrain from any additional comments or explanations, allowing me to explore its functionality independently.
 ```
 Start <- Content EOI